Spectroscopic readout of chiral photonic topology in a single-cavity spin-orbit-coupled Bose-Einstein condensate: Results

 \subsection{Berry-curvature and non-Hermitian topology}

+The geometric maps in Fig.~\ref{Fig3}(a,b) provide a momentum--frequency--resolved visualization of the band geometry associated with the spectroscopic features observed in the cavity transmission.
+As described in the Methods section \ref{mathods}, the quantity plotted in Fig.~\ref{Fig3}(a,b) is the geometric spectral density $B(k_x,\omega)$, constructed by projecting the band-resolved geometric density onto the spectroscopic axis using the mode frequencies $\omega_n(k_x)$ and linewidths $\Gamma_n(k_x)$.
+In this representation, $\omega$ is the analysis (Fourier) frequency of the transmitted field and is therefore the natural axis for the experimentally measured spectral densities, while the underlying geometry enters through the eigenvectors of the linearized dynamics.

-The Berry-curvature maps in Fig.~\ref{Fig3}(a,b) provide a momentum–frequency–resolved view of the geometric response underlying the PSD features reported in Figs.~\ref{Fig1}–\ref{Fig2}.
-For $\Omega_{z} = 3,\Omega$, Fig.~\ref{Fig3}(a) shows that $\Omega_{B}(k, \omega)$ is narrowly concentrated along the gap-edge trajectories, forming ridge-like lobes in the 3D surface and in the base-plane density projection.
-Increasing the Raman coupling to $\Omega_{z} = 5,\Omega$ [Fig.~\ref{Fig3}(b)] sharpens these lobes and shifts the curvature weight outward in $(k, \omega)$, consistent with an enlarged Dirac mass and steeper dispersions.
-The curvature remains strongly localized where the PSD indicates maximal spectral flow, providing a geometric counterpart to the Chern-marker peaks.
-This redistribution of the Berry curvature reveals how the geometric phase accumulates in momentum space and reflects the topological features of the system, with stronger curvature found at regions of enhanced spectral flow, highlighting the critical role of the curvature in non-Hermitian systems.
+For $\Omega_{z}=3\,\Omega$, Fig.~\ref{Fig3}(a) shows that $B(k_x,\omega)$ is narrowly concentrated along the gap-edge trajectories, forming ridge-like lobes in the 3D surface and in the base-plane density projection.
+These ridges track the same spectral loci where the transmission PSD exhibits maximal response, indicating that the measured gap-edge features are accompanied by a pronounced concentration of band geometry.
+Increasing the Raman coupling to $\Omega_{z}=5\,\Omega$ [Fig.~\ref{Fig3}(b)] sharpens these lobes and shifts the geometric weight outward in the $(k_x,\omega)$ plane, consistent with an increased Raman-induced gap and a concomitant steepening of the dispersions.
+Importantly, the geometric weight remains locked to the gap-edge trajectories: it is concentrated precisely where the PSD develops a robust gap-spanning spectral branch.
+This behaviour provides a geometric counterpart to the peaks and ridges highlighted by the PSD-derived Chern marker $C_M(k_x,\omega)$ defined in the Methods section \ref{mathods}, and it establishes a direct correspondence between the spectroscopic signature of spectral flow and the distribution of band geometry in frequency space.
+Viewed across parameter sweeps, the evolution of $B(k_x,\omega)$ therefore offers an intuitive ``cartography'' of how the underlying geometric response is organized in the spectrum of a driven non-Hermitian light--matter system.